jappurohit041/Principal-Component-Analysis/README.md

 # Principal-Component-Analysis
-This is respository contains the implementation of principal component analysis in Python.
+This repository contains the implementation of Principal Component Analysis Algorithm in Python.
 It is implemented without any inbuilt library function except for reading data and plotting the result